 It will be important for them to receive ongoing opportunities of experiencing positive feedback to further build their self-esteem.
 In particular, it would be of benefit for them to have the opportunity to maintain their hobbies and interests, through which they can experience a sense of achievement.

 It may be helpful to explore other opportunities for them to develop positive peer relationships.
 You may want to consider what clubs or hobbies they could take up.
-To provide opportunities for them to socialise with other young people who may have similar experiences to them, you may find it helpful to get in contact with the Kent Autistic Trust for ideas and to see what events they are running:

 My child over-eats, particularly eating lots of snacks and sweets.
 I am concerned about their health and also the impact this has on their self-esteem and confidence at school, as peers can be unkind about their weight.

-Feeding difficulties in children are common and even more so with children with social communication differences/ASC.
+Feeding difficulties in children are common and even more so with children with social communication differences/Autism.
 There can be patterns of restricted eating or over-eating, including sometimes eating non-food items (pica).
 There can be lots of reasons for this, such as sensory sensitivities, difficulties with social rules/etiquette, underlying emotional difficulties, boredom, desire for sameness, rigid thinking styles etc.

 What may be helpful is to try to discuss this sensitively with your child to find out what might be underlying this behaviour and offer support accordingly.
 You may find it useful to keep a diary and monitor any patterns in their eating to get clues for what might be leading to any differences in their eating habits.
-This may give you ideas about how you can support them, such as how else they can meet their sensory need, scheduling In more regular healthy snacks, providing other activities for them to keep them entertained, supporting them with their self-esteem and emotional regulation, reducing demands/stress placed upon them (this may require speaking with school if this is a contributory factor) and seeking support with their mental health if you think this may be a concern (our Single Point of Access will be able to offer guidance around accessing support).
+This may give you ideas about how you can support them, such as how else they can meet their sensory need, scheduling In more regular healthy snacks, providing other activities for them to keep them entertained, supporting them with their self-esteem and emotional regulation, reducing demands/stress placed upon them (this may require speaking with school if this is a contributory factor) and seeking support with their mental health if you think this may be a concern (our Single Point of Access will be able to offer guidance around accessing support – tel.
+0800 011 3474).

 You could try taking a whole family approach to healthy living, looking at eating and staying active.